How to Make Wooden Fairy Doors

 I was given the wood I used by a relative from an old fence.

 They are 6 ft by 4 inch wooden slats.
 If you are making the doors for the garden make sure you choose suitable wood.

 Do You Believe in Fairies

 - Glue Gun

 Cutting the Shape of the Door

-How to Cut the Wood for the Fairy Door
+How to Cut the Wood

 - Measure the size of 10 inches onto your first piece of wood and mark the end of the door.